Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 ***sc-pic addsc***

-## 4. GLS, blocking vs non-blocking and Synthesis-Simulation mismatch
+## 4. GLS, Blocking vs Non-Blocking and Synthesis-Simulation Mismatch

-### 1. GLS, Synthesis-Simulation mismatch and BlockingNon-blocking statements
+### 1. GLS, Synthesis-Simulation mismatch and Blocking Non-blocking statements

 #### 1a.
 GLS Concepts And Flow Using Iverilog